learn-co-curriculum/react-hooks-npm-lab/README.md

 ```

 Try running `npm test` now.
 Everything should be working and our browser should
 open up to a test results view.
+This is because the `test` script is now
+correctly saying 'go run the code testing suite code, located in
+`browser-sync.js` with `node_modules`'.
+As you can guess, `browser-sync`
+provides us with an in-browser iew of our test results.

 Let's recap what we just did:
 1. Initialized our npm project using `npm init`, which created `package.lock`